 My mom and I have been worried about my irregular periods.
 It has been 4years since the age of onset (I’m 16 at the moment).
 Therefore we were thinking about birth control pills.
 But we have no clue which brand or type to take.
 So, I was wondering if I can goto a planned parenthood center near where I live.
 What I have to do in order to get help there.

-Keep in mind, irregular periods are very common, especially for teens.
-The menstrual cycle can be as short as 21 days or longer than 35.
-For most girls, it’s between 25 and 30 days long.
+Irregular periods are super common, especially for teens.
+Menstrual cycles can be as short as 21 days or longer than 35.
 Changes from month to month are also normal.